 The appliance, similar to a retainer, clamps on to the teeth in your upper and lower jaws.
 In some cases, the upper and lower portions are connected with a tube that keeps your lower jaw, chin, and tongue in a forward position.
 With these parts pushed forward, the airway is kept open, allowing you to breathe properly during every stage of sleep.

 Oral appliances are considered easier to use than other options, such as CPAP machines.
 To fabricate your device, we will take an impression of your teeth and gums.
 This ensures your custom-fit appliance will be precise, comfortable, and effective.
-It can also protect your teeth from the harmful effects of nocturnal bruxism (teeth grinding).
+It can also protect your teeth from the harmful effects of nocturnal bruxism (teeth grinding) and TMJ.

 Schedule Your Consultation Appointment